Wondering about motorization? Here are some frequent questions that clients ask us.

 Our experts are factory-trained by our suppliers and regularly attend training sessions so that they are up-to-date with the latest product developments and applications.

 Free in-home consultations to help you navigate the options and determine which type of automation system will meet your needs.
 When necessary, we work in conjunction with electrical and home automation contractors to ensure that the project runs smoothly.

 We’re serious about window coverings!
-Our success over the past 23 years has been our passion for window coverings.
+Our success since we began in 1987 has been a direct result of our passion for window coverings.
 We are excited to offer you our services as automation experts – a feature that addresses the environmental and convenience concerns of homeowners.

 11. How do I get started?